 The pressure in the heart and lungs may be checked.
 This is called hemodynamic monitoring.
 This can only be done with special equipment and intensive care nursing.

 Septic shock has a high death rate.
-The death rate depends on the patient's age and overall health, the cause of the infection, how many organs have failed, and how quickly and aggressively medical therapy is started.
+The death rate depends on the person's age and overall health, the cause of the infection, how many organs have failed, and how quickly and aggressively medical therapy is started.

 Respiratory failure, cardiac failure, or any other organ failure can occur.
 Gangrene may occur, possibly leading to amputation.